Breaking the Single-Location Plateau

 The Generational Patient Shift

-Practices built for the Boomer patient decision journey (referral-driven, relationship-first, schedule-by-phone) lose competitive position with younger patient cohorts who expect digital-first experiences and systematized convenience.
+Practices built for the referral-driven patient decision journey lose competitive position with younger patient cohorts who expect digital-first experiences.

 The Infrastructure Deficit